In a related but independent approach, another type of matrix ensemble emerges

 as proven at the end

-.
+of this article.
 Briefly, the original recursion by Tutte is a statement in two dimensions that describes how

 generating series \(\mathcal{T}_{\ell_1,\ldots,\ell_n} \) of polygonal gluings with boundaries